Johannes-Schall/AI_Font_Generator/Readme.md

 __________

-### Folders
+### Directories

-Notebooks: Holds the Jupyter notebooks for downloading, filtering and exploring the dataset and notebooks with tests and helpers (like sync_data) we used to synchronize our local datasets.
+**Notebooks**: Holds the Jupyter notebooks for downloading, filtering and exploring the dataset and notebooks with tests and helpers (like sync_data) we used to synchronize our local datasets.

-Src:
+**Src**:
 - data: Holds the python scripts executed from the notebooks for downloading, filtering, running CLIP classifier, building and handling the central json file.
 Please note that for running CLIP, a huggingface API Key is required in the local env
 - app: For Gradio, the app we created to showcase the generation of glyphs
 - model: helperfunctions to run the models

-Models: The models we created and logs to assess their validation and training losses
+**Models**: The models we created and logs to assess their validation and training losses